 Your project plan should define these on its timeline, as well as project dependencies, which are tasks that can’t start until other tasks are finished before them, and which make sure that work begins when everything is ready.

-Step 6: Create a Timeline and Schedule
+Step 6: Create a project timeline and schedule

 This is arguably the most challenging aspect of creating a project plan, not just because everything depends on your project’s schedule, but also because it’s incredibly complex.
 That is why you should break it down into phases which are separated by milestones.